post-hero-img

 The phrase fuzzy search has various interpretations, all of which revolve around the concept of approximate matching.

-How fuzzy search works?
+How does fuzzy search work?

 Where is fuzzy logic used?